 "Coordinated Research Project on Photonuclear Data and Photon Strength Functions" (CRP F41032).

-The goal of this CRP is the generation of a reference data base for photon strength functions from various kinds of experiments.
+The goal of this CRP was the generation of a reference data base for photon strength functions from various kinds of experiments, published in:

 Publications about experiments using light-ion reactions: